Community Expectations FAQs

 ACU strives to be a community that follows Jesus’ example in all things, including our understandings about the authority of Scripture, sexuality, relationships and our core identity as children of God.
 Therefore, our foundation for a sexual ethic is a call to chastity outside of marriage between a man and a woman.
 Throughout Scripture and in the life of Jesus, we see a commitment to honor God with our bodies through relational and sexual stewardship as well as pastoral love and compassion for those who do not live according to those beliefs.
 Use the link in order to access the entire policy.

 9. Spiritual Formation requirement

 One of the most significant ways in which a student develops at ACU is spiritually.
-Our vision for spiritual formation includes practicing the spiritual disciplines, service to others, and experiencing community.
+Our vision for spiritual formation includes practicing the spiritual disciplines, service to others and experiencing community.
 Chapel is an important part of living life as community.
-Chapel happens each class day.
-Full-time, undergraduate students under the age of 24 are required to attend and earn 55 credits per semester.
-Credits can also be earned by attending approved campus small groups or community service.
-Exemptions can be earned for work or scheduling difficulties.
+For more information about Chapel, attendance policies, exemptions and more, this link.

 10. Tobacco/Electronic Cigarettes/Vaporizers